What is AdvantageKit? It’s a library by Team 6328 (Mechanical Advantage) that logs INPUTS, not OUTPUTS.

 private final IntakeIOInputsAutoLogged inputs = new IntakeIOInputsAutoLogged();

-// Constructor injects the correct IO version
+// Constructor accepts the IO implementation!

 public IntakeSubsystem(IntakeIO io) {